abdibrokhim/ai-coding-interviewer/TUTORIAL.md

 };
 ```

+On `user?.fullName` we are getting it from the `Clerk` user object.

 Next, prepare very initial prompt for speech.
 When user enters the page, the AI assistant will greet the user and provide some information about the problem.

 ```typescript